Bethlehem Birth Injury Lawyer

 What's the difference between a birth injury and a birth defect?

 This is one of the most important distinctions to make.
-A birth defect is a condition that develops while the baby is in the womb, often due to genetic or environmental factors.
-It's generally not caused by medical negligence.
-In contrast, a medical malpractice birth injury is harm sustained by the baby just before, during, or just after the birthing process.
+Birth defects are conditions that develop while the baby is in the womb, typically due to genetic factors or environmental exposures, and are generally not caused by medical negligence.
+In contrast, a medical malpractice birth injury refers to harm sustained by the baby just before, during, or just after the birthing process.
 These injuries are often the result of improper medical care, such as a doctor failing to monitor a baby in distress, misusing delivery tools like forceps, or delaying a necessary C-section.
 Our birth injury lawyers can help determine if the injury resulted from a medical mistake.

 How do I know if my child's medical malpractice birth injury was caused by medical negligence?

 This is the central question in any potential birth injury lawsuit.
-It's not enough to simply have an injury; you must be able to prove that a healthcare provider acted negligently and that this negligence directly caused your child's harm.
+It’s not enough to simply have an injury; you must be able to prove that a healthcare provider acted negligently and that this negligence directly caused your child’s harm.
+The actions or omissions of a healthcare professional are central to determining whether negligence occurred.
 Examples of negligence may include a doctor failing to recognize signs of fetal distress, improper use of a vacuum extractor, or errors in medication.
-Because these cases are medically and legally complex, our birth injury lawyers will work with medical experts to review all of your family's records to establish a clear link between the medical provider's actions and the injury.
+Because medical malpractice cases are medically and legally complex, and require strong evidence and expert testimony, our birth injury lawyers will work with medical experts to review all of your family’s records to establish a clear link between the medical provider’s actions and the injury.
+Timely medical malpractice claims are crucial to ensure your right to pursue legal action and secure compensation.

 Who can be held responsible for a birth injury?